davidinfosec/task-runway/README.md

 Task Runway is an open-source tool designed as a central location to streamline access to your preferred scripting tools.
 It offers both a Python CLI/GUI, and a more preferred C# version, providing flexibility for different user preferences.

+As efforts to support the development and support of Task Runway, a $10 donation is strongly encouraged if you find value with the tool.
+Please take your time to evaluate the tool before donating.
+We want to keep things light-weight and open source, but we appreciate your participation.

 ## C# GUI - x64 Executable (Recommended)

 The C# version of Task Runway is very light-weight executable, only 1MB, offering a swift and enjoyable user experience.
 The source code is also provided for customization.